Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 The `nlu_result` object is provided for [natural language input requests](#natural-language-input-requests), unless an error has occurred.
 It has the following members:

-- `selected_utterance`: The utterance selected as the best candidate amoung the list of hypotheses.
+- `selected_utterance`: The utterance selected as the best candidate among the list of hypotheses.
 - `confidence`: A number representing the joint confidence of the input and the NLU processing.

 The `context` object is provided unless an error has occurred and contains the following members: